-Yes, you do.
-You will always care until the day you die.
-You just will.
-As time goes by, (and I can say this since I’ve been divorced for 14 years) your ex actually feels like family.
+Ask yourself if that’s really true.
+Isn’t there a part of you who will always care about your ex?
+As time goes by, (and I can say this since I’ve been divorced for a really long time) your ex actually begins to feel like family.
 In other words, you realize that even in your angriest days, you cared, which is why you were so angry, and you always cared.
 You never stopped.
 That doesn’t mean you wanted to or want to get back together, or that you forgive what he or she did.
 It just means you care, like you would another relative.

 2. I hate when I’m not with my kids.

-You don’t hate it all the time.
-Sometimes you welcome the break and that’s totally normal and OK!
+I would say this is true at the beginning of a divorce, when you aren’t used to being home alone without the kids.
+But after awhile, don’t feel guilty if you enjoy the break from the kids!
 Being alone offers reprieve from stress.
-Don’t feel guilty if you enjoy your time without your kids.
-Doing nice things for yourself and having some life enjoyment that doesn’t involve your kids makes you a better parent.
+Doing nice things for yourself and having some life enjoyment that doesn’t involve your kids makes you a happier, better parent.

 3. I don’t want to meet anyone and I’m never getting married again.

-5. When I was married, I was really happy or When I was married, I was really miserable.
+5. When I was married, I was really miserable.

-6. Everyone knows the divorce was his/her fault.
+6. People know the divorce wasn’t my fault.

 7. My attorney really hates my ex.